0liveiraVictor/postgres-dbms-in-docker-container/README.md

 To install the pgAdmin instance as a Docker container, some prerequisites must be met.
 This section will cover the necessary prerequisites and outline the step-by-step process to download the Docker image and create the actual pgAdmin instance (container).
 If you have difficulties with some Docker-related concepts, I suggest you visit the section [Overview of the Docker Platform](#overview-of-the-docker-platform).

-> **NOTE: The Docker commands listed throughout this Postgres Installation section work the same way on Linux, Windows and macOS, provided that Docker Desktop is installed on Windows and macOS.
+> **NOTE: The Docker commands listed throughout this pgAdmin Installation section work the same way on Linux, Windows and macOS, provided that Docker Desktop is installed on Windows and macOS.
 On Linux, Docker runs natively, while on Windows, it is recommended to enable WSL 2 for better compatibility.
 Once the environment is set up, the commands can be used in the terminal (Linux/macOS) or PowerShell (Windows) without any differences.**

 ### Prerequisites (pgAdmin)